Langkawi: History

 The island was recaptured from the Siamese in 1837.
 In 1840–1841, the Sultan of Kedah, who went into exile after the Siamese attacks, was allowed to return by the Siamese.
-Langkawi islands' population recovered afterwards.
+The Langkawi islands' population recovered afterwards.
 However, the Orang Laut who fled after the Siamese attacks did not return.
 In 1909, the islands came under British rule following the Anglo-Siamese Treaty of 1909.
-The middle of the channel between Tarutao National Park and Langkawi became the Siamese border, with Tarutao to the north forming part of Siam, while the Langkawi islands to the south came under British rule.
-During the World War II, Siam took control briefly as British Malaya fell to the Japanese.
+The middle of the channel between Tarutao National Park and Langkawi became the Siamese border.
+During World War II, Siam took control briefly as British Malaya fell to the Japanese.

 Langkawi was a haven for pirates who attacked junks in the northern part of the Strait of Malacca.
 In a series of operations, between December 1945 and March 1946, the British cleared the pirates' land bases on Langkawi and Tarutao.
 The British continued to rule until Malaya gained its independence in 1957.

 Langkawi remained a quiet backwater until 1986, when Prime Minister Mahathir Mohamad transformed it into a major tourist resort, helping to plan many of the islands' buildings himself.
-Mahsuri's seven-generation curse was said to have lifted as a seventh generation descendant of Mahsuri was born in the Thai province of Phuket.
+Mahsuri's seven-generation curse was said to have been lifted after a seventh generation descendant of Mahsuri was born in the Thai province of Phuket.
 The island rapidly grew as a tourist destination, and by 2012, it received over three million tourists a year.

 Geography

 Langkawi, a cluster of 99 islands separated from mainland Malaysia by the Strait of Malacca, is a district of the state of Kedah in northern Malaysia and lies approximately 51 km west of Kedah.
 The total landmass of the islands is 47,848 ha.
 The main island is about 25 km from north to south and slightly more from east to west.
 The coastal areas consist of flat, alluvial plains punctuated with limestone ridges.
 Two-thirds of the island is dominated by forest-covered mountains, hills, and natural vegetation.

-The island's oldest geological formation, the Machinchang Formation, was the first part of Southeast Asia to rise from the seabed in the Cambrian more than half a billion years ago.
+The island's oldest geological formation, the Machinchang Formation, was the first part of Southeast Asia to rise from the seabed in the Cambrian over half a billion years ago.
 The oldest part of the formation is observable at Teluk Datai to the northwest of the island, where the exposed outcrop consists of mainly sandstone (quartzite) in the upper parts and shale and mudstone in the lower parts of the sequence.
-The best exposure of Cambrian rocks (541 to 485 Ma) in Malaysia is the Machinchang Formation, composed of quartzose clastic rock formations, in Langkawi; the other known example, the Jerai Formation, emerges near the west coast of Kedah on the mainland (peninsula).
-Geologically, all these rocks are in the Western Belt of peninsular Malaysia, which is thought to be part of the Shan–Thai Terrane.
+The best exposure of Cambrian rocks (541 to 485 Ma) in Malaysia is the Machinchang Formation, composed of quartzose clastic rock formations, in Langkawi; the other known example, the Jerai Formation, emerges near the west coast of Kedah on the mainland.
+Geologically, all these rocks are in the Western Belt of Peninsular Malaysia, which is thought to be part of the Shan–Thai terrane.